 (Supervised) Capstone – Case Analysis: Implicit Bias in Latin Music Industry

 Katelina “Gata” Eccleston is an internationally renowned music historian, creative and entrepreneur whose work is focused on the analysis and social paradigms of Reggaeton.
 Her opinions have helped shape the landscape of Reggaeton in publications such as The Washington Post, Rollingstone, Tidal and many others.

 27 Year Old Reggaeton Historian and Executive Producer.
 On April 6, 1994 Katelina was born Kathleen Eccleston to Panamanian-Jamaican parents.
-She completed an Associates of Applied Sciences in Graphic Design and Illustration in 2015 with High Honors from Pratt Institute in Brooklyn, NY.
+She completed an Associates of Applied Sciences in Graphic Design and Illustration in 2015 with High Honors from Pratt Institute in Manhattan, NY.
 She completed a Bachelor of Arts in Communications from Marymount Manhattan College in New York, NY.

 While completing her Bachelor of Arts Degree, like few before her, she completed a series of academic papers utilizing her access to first hand sources of Reggaeton music to theorize pedagogies regarding the genre’s evolution.

 Katelina is not a Journalist but a ‘Comunicadora Social’ a Social Commentator.
 She makes this distinction so that it be known publicly that she is not subjected to the standards of ethics in Journalism.
 She’s opted out of that path so that she may have more flexibility during collaborations.
 It is publicly known that she is friends with a large sum of her interview subjects.